cwen0/tidb_diff/README_GO.md

 - **Quick check**: Set `use_stats = true` to use statistics mode
 - **Connection pool**: Recommended to use auto-calculation (set to 0), tool will auto-optimize based on concurrency settings
 - **Large table queries**: Set `query_timeout_seconds` based on largest table size to ensure sufficient time
+  - **【Important】**Recommend explicitly setting this value, avoid using default (10 minutes), especially for very large tables
+  - If tables are very large, recommend setting to 1800-3600 seconds (30-60 minutes)
 - **Unstable network**: Increase `max_retries` to 3-5 for better success rate
 - **Monitoring and debugging**: Observe connection pool configuration and performance statistics in console output, adjust based on actual situation
+- **Program hanging issues**: If program hangs after completing all work, it may be waiting for database connections to close
+  - Tool has added connection close timeout mechanism (5 seconds) to handle this automatically
+  - If problem persists, check if query timeout is set too long, recommend explicitly setting `query_timeout_seconds`

 ## Features